hannahdesmond/mastery-curriculum/chapter5/README.md

 %accordion%Here's my explanation%accordion%

-Here's my explanation: the REPL treats you, the REPL-typer, as if you (the programmer) were _just another object in the program_.
+The REPL treats you, the REPL-typer, as if you (the programmer) were _just another object in the program_.
 When you ask an object something – say `1.integer?`, `1` treats that message as if it arrived from another program object.
 So, you get the return value (`true`), which is helpfully shown to you in the REPL.

-On the other hand: the method `puts` doesn't expect to be used from a REPL.
-It's designed to output information from the program to the console when you're _not_ using the REPL – in other words, when you're not 'inside' the program. `puts` actually does two things: outputs information to the console, and then returns `nil` to whichever object called it.
+On the other hand, the method `puts` doesn't expect to be used from a REPL.
+It's designed to output information from the program to the console when you're _not_ using the REPL – in other words, when you're not 'inside' the program. `puts` actually does two things, it outputs information to the console, and then returns `nil` to whichever object called it.
 Which, if you're pretending to be a program object by using the REPL, could be you.

 %/accordion%